Process of Registration for Partnership Firm

 Application shall be signed and verified by all the partners or their duly authorized agents.

-- Prescribed Registration Form for Incorporation of a Company.
+- Prescribed Registration Form for Incorporation of a Partnership Firm.
 (Form No. 1 and Specimen of Affidavit)

 - Certified true copy of the Partnership deed entered into.

 - Ownership proof of the principal place of business.

 Name of the firm should not contain any words which may express or imply the approval or patronage of the government except where the government has given its written consent for the use of such words as part of the firm’s name.